India and Pakistan Call Ceasefire

 What Comes Next

 This ceasefire only stops the fighting at the borders.
-India said it will still use other ways, like economic pressure, to make Pakistan act against terrorism.
+India said it will still use other ways, like [[economic pressure::The use of financial or trade restrictions to influence or force a country or entity to change its behavior or policies]], to make Pakistan act against terrorism.

 A very important meeting will happen at 12 PM on Monday, May 12.
-Army leaders from both countries (called DGMOs) will talk.
+Army leaders from both countries (called [[DGMOs::Abbreviation for Director Generals of Military Operations, the senior officers who plan and oversee military moves]]) will talk.
 This meeting may help keep peace or bring more trouble if it fails.

 India's Next Steps For Safety